aritram1/Superbadge-Data-Integration-Specialist/README.md

 * Invoking a `queueable` Apex class
 * Apex testing with `mock service` calls
 * Configuring a Salesforce Connect `datasource`, `external object` and `relationship`

+Credit : The repo was initially forked from a repo by razu0031, that seems deleted now.
+Keep sending PR's in case you want to improve this public repo.

+Thanks for checking in! 👍